MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -EnableFullScanOnBatteryPower

-Specifies whether Windows Defender does full scans while on battery power.
+Specifies whether to enable full scans while on battery power.
 Valid values are:

 - $true: Windows Defender does full scans while on battery power.
 - $false: Windows Defender doesn't do full scans while on battery power.